SolarLune/tetraterm/readme.md

 # TetraTerm 🖥️

 **TetraTerm** is a terminal-based debugging app for Tetra3D games and applications.
 It features a node graph, easy visualization of node properties, and means to create, modify, and delete nodes with minimal modifications to your game.
-It works by hooking into your game using networking; this means your game can crash or be interrupted and you can debug as you would like, while TetraTerm continues without issue and will re-connect when possible.
+It works by hooking into your game using localhost networking; this means your game can crash or be interrupted and you can debug as you would normally, while TetraTerm continues without issue and will re-connect when possible.

-## How to use
+## How to install

-The general approach to make this easiest to use would be to do as follows:
+The general approach to use this easily would be:

-Firstly, run `go get github.com/solarlune/tetraterm`.
+1. Run `go get github.com/solarlune/tetraterm` from your game project directory.
 This downloads `tetraterm` so you can create a server for your game project.

-2. Run `go install github.com/solarlune/tetraterm/terminal`

-3. Create a `Server` instance in your game and update it every frame.
+2. Create a `Server` instance in your game and update it every tick from your `Game.Update()` function.

-4. Run the game.
+3. Run `go install github.com/solarlune/tetraterm/terminal` to install the `tetraterm` terminal display application to your go bin directory.
+If it's in your terminal path, then you will now be able to run `tetraterm` from anywhere by just typing that command.
+You can also just checkout the TetraTerm repo and run the terminal application from that directory to get the same effect.

-5. Run `tetraterm` in a terminal.
-It should automatically read your game while it's running and connect to your game process via port 8000 to your game.
+4. Now just run your game, and `tetraterm` from a terminal.
+They should automatically connect via port 7979.

+## Basic usage

+TetraTerm has a few options - you have the node graph at the left and the game and node properties on the right.
+You can use the keyboard or mouse to focus on UI elements, and collapse or expand the node tree using space or enter.
+Ctrl+H lists general help and key information.

 ## To-do

-- [x] Get it to work
+- [x] Get it to work!
 - [x] Connection / Re-connection if server crashes
+  - [ ] Connection indicator
 - [x] Node graph
-- [x] Add Properties panel.
+- [x] Properties panel.
   - [x] Output position, scale, rotation, ID
+  - [ ] Tag display for properties
+  - [ ] Keys to scale
+  - [ ] Keys to rotate (this was working previously, I think it would be better to have a mode switch between moving, scaling, and rotation, though).
+  - [ ] Mode switch for local vs world movement?
-  - [ ] Allow modification of these properties?
+  - [ ] Allow modification / setting these properties
+- [x] Game properties panel.
+  - [x] FPS, TPS, frame-time, render count
+- [ ] Keybindings
+  - [ ] Expand / Collapse All
+  - [ ] Expand / Collapse All Up to Current Node
+  - [ ] Customizeable keybindings?
 - [x] Search pane (Shift+F)
+  - [ ] Search by tag, node type
+  - [ ] Shift+F while a node name is entered to cycle through Nodes with those names
 - [x] Clone pane (Shift+C)
+- [ ] Option to toggle debug drawing from terminal
+- [ ] Built-in free-look camera to not modify the hierarchy when following a node / examining a scene
+- [ ] Ability to create a blank node for hierarchy-purposes
+- [ ] EOFs when terminal expects a message can cause terminal drawing distortions; the terminal needs to be cleared when this happens
+- [ ] Ini file
+- [ ] Options menu
-- [ ]
+  - [ ] Auto-hide or collapse treeview elements that are not selected?